NicolasCort/Heart-Attack/README.md

 # Heart Attack
 The main focus of this program is to see wether a person will have a heart attack based on different variables.
-To do this I will use some ML and DL algorithms and compared them to see wich one is the best.
+To do this I will use some Machine earningL and Deep Learning algorithms and compared them to see wich one is the best.

 **About this dataset**